Tameside Whit Friday Band Contest

 The contests remain primarily due to the indefatigable dedication of the volunteers who refuse to let the event disappear not just from the brass band calendar, but their local community.
 They come together under the name of the Friends of the Tameside Whit Friday Brass Band Committee.
 These volunteers are heroes and without them, Whit Friday just wouldn't exist.

 Such is the attraction and history of the Tameside contests that bands are prepared to travel the length and breadth of the country to participate.
 Some even come in from overseas..

-Having been crowned Champions for seventeen of the past eighteen years, Foden's Band are expected to be out once again to defend their title.
+Having been crowned Champions for eighteen of the past nineteen years, Foden's Band are expected to be out once again to defend their title.
 In addition to the £2,000 and £750 that will go to the Tameside Open and Local Champions.
 The Local Champions will now also receive the Brian Hill Memorial Trophy, named in recognition of Brian Hill who chaired the F.O.W.F.B.B.C for many years and unfortunately passed away in 2018.